The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.

 8. I marketed like crazy

-Even though I wasn’t very good at it, I knew that marketing could make or break my career, so I was serious about it from the very first day.
-Back then, in my first year of freelancing, the only marketing technique I knew of was to write queries.
+Even though I wasn’t very good at it, I knew that marketing would make or break my career, so I was serious about it from the very first day.
+Back then, the only marketing technique I knew of was to write pitches.
 So I wrote the very best ones I could.
-Looking back, they were terrible, but I wrote so many that there was no choice for me but to improve.
-Eventually, my queries started getting personal rejections and further down the line, I started getting bites.
-In later years, several editors told me that my queries were among the best they’d ever seen.

 9. I asked for more assignments

 The moment my first assignment would be done, I’d ask for more work.
 Or pitch another idea.
-Or just keep the conversation going.
+Or keep the conversation going.
 I didn’t look for new clients unless there was something happening already with my existing ones.
-I made sure that all my current clients were being taken care of before I added a new one to my list.
+I made sure that all my current clients were being taken care of before I added a new one to my roster.

 10. I asked for help

-I was a sponge, that first year of freelancing, soaking in absolutely everything I could.
+I was a sponge, that first year of freelancing, soaking in absolutely everything I could learn.
 The first few years of your career are when you learn the most, when you haven’t yet formed opinions on how it should be done, and are much more open to trying new things.
-You’re not going to have that same capacity for learning when you’ve reached your $50,000 a year target and can feed your family on it.
-That kind of intense learning happens only once and that’s when you’re new to the business and will do whatever it takes.
+You won’t have that same capacity for learning when you’ve reached your $100,000-a-year target and are set in your ways.
+This kind of intense learning happens only once, when you’re new to the business and will do whatever it takes.
 You’ll ask for help easily and whenever it’s offered.
-I asked for help a lot during my first year.

 11. I built relationships with other writers